-Inserted by Annex No 2 to the FA of 19 June 1992 on Data Protection, in force since 1 July 1993 (AS 1993 1945; BBI 1988 II 413).
+106 Inserted by Annex No 2 to the FA of 19 June 1992 on Data Protection, in force since 1 July 1993 (AS 1993 1945; BBI 1988 II 413).

 VIII.
-Days off work, holidays, leave for youth work, maternity leave
+Days off work, holidays, leave for youth work, maternity leave 1.
+Days off work108 1 The employer must allow the employee one day off per week, generally Sunday or, where circumstances do not permit this, a full weekday instead.

-- 1 The employer must allow the employee one day off per week, generally Sunday or, where circumstances do not permit this, a full weekday instead. - 1.
-Days off work108 - 2 In special circumstances, he may allow the employee several days off together or two half-days instead of one full day, provided the employee consents to this. - 3 In addition, he must allow the employee the customary hours and days off work and, once notice has been given to terminate the employment relationship, the time required to seek other employment. - 4 When determining time off work, due account is to be taken of the interests of both employer and employee.
+2 In special circumstances, he may allow the employee several days off together or two half-days instead of one full day, provided the employee consents to this.

+3 In addition, he must allow the employee the customary hours and days off work and, once notice has been given to terminate the employment relationship, the time required to seek other employment.

+4 When determining time off work, due account is to be taken of the interests of both employer and employee.
-Holidays Annual entitlement

-- 1 The employer must allow the employee during each year of service at least four weeks' holiday and five weeks' holiday for employees under the age of 20.109 - 2 ...110 - 3 Where an employee has not yet completed one year's service, his holiday entitlement is fixed pro rata.
+2. Holidays a.
+Annual entitlement 1 The employer must allow the employee during each year of service at least four weeks' holiday and five weeks' holiday for employees under the age of 20.109 b.
+Reduction

+3 Where an employee has not yet completed one year's service, his holiday entitlement is fixed pro rata.